axcert/micro-wins/README.md

 - [ ] Accessibility attributes are included for all interactive elements
 - [ ] Performance is optimized (lazy loading, memoization)
 - [ ] Security best practices are followed (input validation, authentication)
+- [ ] Repository pattern is used for all data access
+- [ ] Singleton pattern is properly implemented for shared resources
-- [ ] Database operations use proper Eloquent relationships
+- [ ] Database operations use proper Eloquent relationships through repositories
 - [ ] API responses follow consistent format with proper HTTP status codes
 - [ ] Laravel queues are used for long-running operations
-- [ ] Comprehensive logging is included for debugging
+- [ ] Comprehensive logging is included using LogManager singleton
+- [ ] Caching is implemented using CacheManager singleton
+- [ ] Feature flags are managed through ConfigurationManager
 - [ ] Tests are written for both frontend components and backend functionality

 ---